SkyWater Technology: U.S. infrastructure investment

+Acquisition

+On January 26, 2026, quantum computing company IonQ agreed to buy Skywater for $1.8 billion.
+On July 31, 2026, the acquisition was approved.

 Technology

-SkyWater produces semiconductor chips using 90-nanometer process technology on equipment designed to handle 200-millimeter wafers of silicon.
+SkyWater produces semiconductor chips using 90-nanometer and 130-nanometer process technology on equipment designed to handle 200-millimeter wafers of silicon.
 SkyWater works in the consumer, industrial, military & defense, and automotive industries.
 SkyWater is a Department of Defense-accredited Trusted supplier, part of the DOD's efforts to secure a supply chain within the United States.

-SkyWater has collaborated with Efabless and Google to create the first open source chip manufacturing program.
+In 2020, SkyWater collaborated with Efabless and Google to create the first open source chip manufacturing program.
+SkyWater's 130 nm process design kit has been made available under the Apache License.

 On August 21, 2021, SkyWater announced an expanded partnership with Rockley Photonics Holdings, focused on Rockley's health monitoring solution.

+In 2023, SkyWater partnered with Israeli semiconductor IP company Weebit Nano to offer resistive random-access memory (ReRAM) on their 130 nm process.